RETTA: Retrieval-Enhanced Test-Time Adaptation for Zero-Shot Video Captioning: Experiments

-\textbf{Effect of the frequency size of the word-granularity loss.} In Fig.~\ref{frequency_size}, we conduct experiments on MSVD to explore the impact of the frequency size $L$ of word-granularity loss.
-From the figure, we observe that the CIDEr score first rises before reaching the moderate number (\ie, $L=5$), and then starts to decrease slightly.
+\textbf{Effect of the frequency size of the word-granularity loss.} In Figure~\ref{fig:combined_vatex_analysis} (e) and (f), we conduct experiments on VATEX to explore the impact of the frequency size $L$ of word-granularity loss.
+From the Figure~\ref{fig:combined_vatex_analysis} (e), we observe that the CIDEr score first rises before reaching the moderate number (\ie, $L=5$), and then starts to decrease slightly.
 The main reason is that when $L$ is large, some noisy words are introduced.
 On the contrary, if $L$ is small, some essential words may be neglected.
-In Fig.~\ref{bleu_frequency_size}, a similar trend is observed in the BLEU metric as well.
+In Figure~\ref{fig:combined_vatex_analysis} (f), a similar trend is observed in the BLEU metric as well.
+A similar choice was also made in~\cite{MERCap} when selecting the number of retrieved entities.
+Moreover, comparative results show that increasing the number of retrieved entities beyond 5 fails to improve metrics and instead causes performance to drop.
 Therefore, we select an appropriate number (\ie, $L=5$) as the frequency size.

+\textbf{Effect of the number of candidate words } As mentioned in Sec.~\ref{sec:captiongenerator}, to enhance efficiency, we compute the loss using the top 100 candidate words based on the original probability distribution obtained by the language model.
+In Figure~\ref{fig:combined_vatex_analysis} (g) and Figure~\ref{fig:combined_vatex_analysis} (h), we conduct experiments on VATEX to study the impact of the number of candidate words.
+From Figure~\ref{fig:combined_vatex_analysis} (g), we find that using the top 250 candidate tokens achieves the highest CIDEr score compared to other numbers, with the top 100 candidate tokens achieving the second-best CIDEr score.
+In contrast, in Figure~\ref{fig:combined_vatex_analysis} (h), we observe that the average time consumed per video increases roughly linearly with the number of candidate tokens.
+Compared to using 100 tokens, using 250 tokens takes about twice as long.
+To balance performance and time consumption, we set the number of candidate words to 100.

+\textbf{Effect of hard prompt set } In our method, we randomly sample a phrase from a predefined set as the hard prompt.
+The set we designed includes three phrases: ``Video showing'', ``Video of'', and ``Video shows''.
+In Table~\ref{hard_prompt}, we compare the performance of our method under different sizes of hard prompt sets.
+Row~1 displays the worst CIDEr score in the absence of any hard prompts.
+Using ``Video showing'' as a hard prompt consistently results in a CIDEr improvement of about 1.7\% (Row~2 \vs~Row~1).
+The inclusion of ``Video showing'' and ``Video of'' in the hard prompt set leads to a CIDEr increase of around 0.8\% (Row~3 \vs~Row~2).
+With the addition of ``Video shows'', the CIDEr score in Row~4 leads by an absolute 0.3 over Row~3.
+Therefore, in our other experiments, the phrases covered in Row~4 are set as our default hard prompt set.